Advance Directive in Texas

 What if I am too sick to make a decision about my medical care?

 All adults in hospitals, nursing homes, behavioral health facilities and other health-care facilities have patient rights.
 For example, you have the right to know the kind of care you will receive, and that your medical records will always be private.
+You have the right to make decisions regarding your healthcare, and to determine whether to refuse treatment.

 What are advance directives?
 How do I get an advance directive?